 Explore AI Agent development

-In this exercise, you use the Azure AI Agent service tools in the Azure AI Foundry portal to create a simple AI agent that answers questions about expense claims.
+In this exercise, you use the Azure AI Agent service in the Azure AI Foundry portal to create a simple AI agent that assists employees with expense claims.

 This exercise takes approximately 30 minutes.